Louvre chief blames CCTV gaps for US$102 million jewellery heist

 “We did not detect the thieves’ arrival early enough,” Des Cars said, blaming the lapse on a lack of surveillance cameras monitoring the Louvre’s perimeter.

-The exterior cameras do not offer full coverage of the museum’s façade, she said, adding that the window through which the thieves broke in was not monitored by CCTV.
+The exterior cameras do not offer full coverage of the museum’s facade, she said, adding that the window through which the thieves broke in was not monitored by CCTV.

-She pledged to establish no-parking zones around the Louvre, upgrade the CCTV network and request that the interior ministry set up a police station inside the museum.
+Des Cars pledged to establish no-parking zones around the Louvre, upgrade the CCTV network and request that the interior ministry set up a police station inside the museum.

 FOUR OTHER FRENCH MUSEUMS ROBBED RECENTLY